Ignite-Laboratories/JanOS/core/sys/spark/E3 - Living File Systems.md

 Now I have a little mental trick that was given to me by a cherished and magnificent entity: reread the entirety of this section, but consider that the _content providers_ are your _children!_  This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
-It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation.
+It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation - scared of the very established identities we each have grown into through time and trust - let's put more energy into giving them back the freedoms we so desperately fought to earn ourselves.

     tl;dr - be kinder to Everything, not just Your fellow Human - you don't know what God might be experiencing today!